 John Forrester Andrew was a lawyer.
 He served in the Massachusetts House of Representatives from 1880 to 1884, and in the State Senate in 1885.
 In 1886, he ran for Governor but was defeated by Oliver Ames, the Lt.
 Governor, of 355 Commonwealth.
 In 1888, John F. Andrew was elected to Congress.
 He was reelected in 1890 but defeated in 1892.
 His father, John Albion Andrew, had been Governor of Massachusetts during the Civil War.

 Harriet Andrew died in September of 1891.
 John Andrew continued to live at 32 Hereford until his death in May of 1895.

 By the early 1897, 32 Hereford had become the home of Harriet (Thayer) Andrew’s brother, Bayard Thayer, a banker and noted yachtsman, and his wife, Ruth (Simpkins) Thayer.
 They had been married in September of 1896.
 They also maintained a home in Lancaster and owned a stable at 342 Newbury.
 At the time of their marriage, Bayard Thayer lived at 305 Commonwealth with his widowed mother, Cornelia (van Rensselaer) Thayer, and Ruth Simpkins lived with her brother, Congressman John Simpkins, at his country home, Sandyside, in Yarmouthport.

-They continued to live at 32 Hereford until about 1903, when they moved 183 Marlborough and 32 Hereford once again became the home of Cornelia and Elizabeth Andrew.
+They continued to live at 32 Hereford until the 1902-1903 winter season, when they moved to 183 Marlborough and 32 Hereford once again became the home of Cornelia and Elizabeth Andrew.
 Their aunt, Edith Andrew, lived with them.
-She, and probably Cornelia and Elizabeth Andrew, previously had lived at 408 Beacon.

 Cornelia Andrew married in April of 1904 to John Dudley Clark, a stockbroker and banker, and they moved temporarily to 408 Beacon.
 Prior to their marriage, he had lived at 84 Commonwealth with his mother, Loula (Henslee) Clark Engelmann, the widow of Benjamin Oliver Clark and of Dr. George Julius Engelmann.

-Elizabeth Andrew continued to live at 32 Hereford with her aunt, Edith Andrew.
+Elizabeth Andrew continued to live at 32 Hereford with Edith Andrew.